Alternative lending for small businesses

 The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Obtaining a small business loan can be challenging, especially when banks start to tighten their purse strings.
-In 2022, just big banks 14.5 percent of small business loan applications.
+As of April 2023, big banks approved only 13.5 percent of small business loan applications.
 What is a small business to do when they have a great idea but can’t get approved for a traditional loan?
-Alternative lending may be helpful.

 Read on to learn more about using alternative lending to avoid traditional business loan requirements.

 What is an alternative lender?

 Most small businesses get financing through a traditional small business loan, SBA loan or line of credit.